HumanitiesAnalytics/Denison-DA-401-Spring-2021/activities/accounts.md

 1. Go to Google Drive and sign in using your Denison credentials
 2. Create a Folder by clicking "New" and then selecting "Folder"
-3. Name the new folder [Yourlastname]-DA-101-Spring-2021, as in `Lavin-DA-101-Spring-2021` **With No Brackets**
+3. Name the new folder [Yourlastname]-DA-401-Spring-2021, as in `Lavin-DA-401-Spring-2021` **With No Brackets**
 4. Once the folder is created, right click on the folder icon and select "Share"
 5. Type `lavinm@denison.edu` in the share field, make sure the role of "editor" is selected to the right of the screen, and click "Send"

 ## Google Form

-1. Go to https://forms.gle/hHL3yGYpq5D9p5ku6 and fill out the course survey, which asks for your name, your email, your Github username, etc. and asks you to describe your background and prior instruction with data analysis, programming, etc.
+1. Go to https://forms.gle/nsGG5ZxLxzB51riq5 and fill out the course survey, which asks for your name, your email, your Github username, etc. and asks you to describe your background, preferred programming language, etc.